 One year ago: we experienced a surge in demand for organizing training and strategy support from Jewish social justice organizations, non-Jewish partners, rabbis and rabbinical students, and deeply concerned members of our extended community.
-JOIN created ROAR! — Resistance, Organizing, Action, and Resilience trainings — to meet these goals, partnering with the National Council for Jewish Women, Bend the Arc, the Religious Action Center for Reform Judaism, and several other amazing organizations.
+JOIN created ROAR! — A Jewish Leadership Training for Resistance, Organizing, Action, and Resilience — to meet these goals, partnering with the National Council for Jewish Women, Bend the Arc, the Religious Action Center for Reform Judaism, and several other amazing organizations.

 Today: Over 760 people have attended ROAR! trainings in 19 cities around the country, from the coasts to the South to the Midwest.
 We are working to directly support campaigns that cross race, class, faith, and ethnicity, in opposing the new administration’s rollback of fundamental rights, helping lay the groundwork for changes that will move the country in a different direction.
 Whatever we do must be able to be sustained, must build power as opposed to drain us, and have an impact whenever possible.
 But how?
 How do we make a difference, not just a statement?
 How do we channel the energy to act in this moment towards developing campaigns that make real change?
 How do we stand for civil society by working with other communities rather than reinforcing the barriers that so often exist?

 Through the wisdom of community organizing, our ROAR trainings explore campaign development and the cycle of campaigns that progress, step by step, to build power and have the greatest possible impact.
 We explore how to work across lines of difference, how to find strength and resilience to allow us to work for justice long-term, and how Jewish wisdom can guide us and ground us in this moment.

 Examples of campaigns and efforts that ROAR! trainees are now participating in: